 One Person Company

-In an OPC, a single promoter gains full authority over the company thereby, restricting his/her liability towards their contributions to the enterprise.
+In an OPC or One Person Company, a single promoter gains full authority over the company thereby, restricting his/her liability towards their contributions to the enterprise.
 Therefore, the said person will be the sole shareholder and director (however, a director nominee is present, but has zero power until the real director proves incapable of carrying on).

 Advantages of One Person Company